-Bridge days, party and Christian tradition: What Father’s Day and the Ascension of Jesus have in co
+Bridge days and Christian tradition: What Father’s Day and the Ascension of Jesus have in common

 Thursday, May 30th is Christi Himmelfahrt (Ascension of Jesus) and a national holiday in Germany.
 What would be a “bank holiday” in England, demonstrating the historical power of banks and the financial industry in the UK, is a “Christian holiday” in Germany.
 The free day is not moved to the following Monday to create a longer holiday, but happens on the exact date, sometimes creating what Germans refer to as “Brückentage” – bridge days between the holiday and the weekend.
 Bridge days are a favourite way of optimizing the free time in a year for vacation trips.